syndesisio/syndesis.io/content/docs/cli.md

 In detail, a snapshot release differs from a normal release as it:

-  - …​ doesn’t release artefacts on Maven central, but pushes Docker images and creates a Git tag for referencing the proper templates.
+  - …​ doesn’t release artifacts on Maven central, but pushes Docker images and creates a Git tag for referencing the proper templates.

   - …​ skips all checks and tests when building to maximise the